Documentation

 The SIG offers a venue for all kinds of documentation creation, improvement, and delivery.

-Documentation SIG may cooperate with other groups.
-For example, we cooperate with the Platform SIG on platform topics.
+The Documentation SIG also collaborates with other groups.
+For example, we cooperate with the Platform SIG on platform topics and the Advocacy and Outreach SIG on community topics.

 Topics